Chester75321/GenEpi/docs/source/example.rst

 Changing the Genome Build
 -------------------------

-For changing the build of USCS genome browser, please modify the parameter -b:
+For changing the build of USCS genome browser, please modify the parameter -b.

 .. code-block:: none